-- Use computer applications and software in maintaining health information in health records. - Research and rely on knowledge in medical terminology, anatomy and physiology, pharmacology, and disease processes. - Identify and apply accurate diagnostic and procedural codes for reimbursement. - Exhibit professional communication skills in oral, written, and electronic formats. - Maintain confidentiality of health information and adhere to regulations pertaining to privacy laws and guidelines. - Interact professionally in the healthcare environment with healthcare providers, patients/clients and the public.
+- Use computer applications and software in maintaining health information in health records. - Research and rely on knowledge in medical terminology, anatomy and physiology, pharmacology, and disease processes. - Identify and apply accurate diagnostic and procedural codes for reimbursement. - Exhibit professional communication skills in oral, written, and electronic formats. - Maintain confidentiality of health information, while developing a commitment to adhering to the standards of professional integrity, honesty and fairness - Interact professionally in the healthcare environment with healthcare providers, patients/clients and the public, while understanding diversity among cultures and societies. - Analyze qualitative and quantitative information, including graphic numerical and verbal data. - Apply knowledge of health information technology to solve problems, while utilizing critical thinking skills.

-The Health Information Technology program is accredited by the Commission on the Accreditation for Health Informatics and Information Management (CAHIIM).
+The Health Information Technology program is accredited by the Commission on the Accreditation for Health Informatics and Information Management (CA-HIIM).

-A grade of "C-"or above must be achieved in all courses to advance in the program and to graduate.
+A grade of "C- "or above must be achieved in all courses to advance in the program and to graduate.
 Students must complete several prerequisite courses prior to completing some program courses.
 Students are strongly encouraged to schedule a meeting with the program director after admission into the college.